gimlet-io/gimlet-website/src/concepts/components.md

 #### Stack CLI
 With Stack CLI, you can bootstrap curated Kubernetes stacks, logging, metrics, ingress and more - all delivered with gitops.

-- You can install logging aggregators, metric collectors, ingress controllers and more on your cluster with a few commands, without much knowledge of Helm charts, and their configuration options
+- You can install logging aggregators, metric collectors, ingress controllers and more on your cluster with a few commands, without much knowledge of Helm charts and their configuration options

 - The components are delivered through a plain git repository with self-contained gitops automation

 - You will get constant upgrades for the installed components from the stack curators

-You write the infrarstructure gitops repo with the Stack CLI (10) and Flux pulls the changes (11) and applies it on the cluster (2).
+You write the infrastructure gitops repo with the Stack CLI (10) and Flux pulls the changes (11) and applies them on the cluster (2).

 #### Infrastructure Gitops repository